What is liability car insurance?

 Which companies have the cheapest liability insurance in Alabama?

-Some of the cheapest car insurance companies in Alabama for liability insurance are National General, State Farm, and USAA.
-They have average monthly premiums of $45, $51, and $51, respectively.
+Some of the cheapest car insurance companies in Alabama for liability insurance are National General, Auto-Owners, and State Farm.
+They have average monthly premiums of $41, $44, and $44, respectively.

 How much does liability car insurance cost on average in Alabama?